Ryan Patterson admits he tips too much.

 “Just like buyer’s remorse, there is certainly overtipping remorse,” she says.
 “I have checked my account after a night of drinking and had a very depressing side effect — the overdraft!”

 Overtipping proponents say a generous gratuity is a great way to appreciate underpaid service workers like servers and bellhops, but that you shouldn’t put your personal finances on the line.
 If you can’t afford to tip, get takeout or skip the tour.

 In other words, it’s possible to give too much.

 So should you never tip — or overtip?

 Look, tipping is as confusing as ever.
 While some travelers say they’ll never tip, others are doubling down.
 My views on the topic have evolved.
-In one of my first USA TODAY columns back in 2013, I advocated for a 25% tip.
-But since then, tip jars have appeared everywhere and wherever you go, there seems to be an expectation of a gratuity.
+Back in 2012, I warned about tipping traps.
+Since then, tip jars have appeared everywhere and wherever you go, there seems to be an expectation of a gratuity.

 In a sense, isn’t tipping giving a business permission to misrepresent its prices?

 That creates a budgeting problem for travelers and it doesn’t sit right with many honest customers, who assume that the rate you’re quoted should be the rate you pay.